Launch Your Online Business in Just 7 Days

 When it comes to Search Logistics — probably not.

 If you check out the business’ About page, they boast in plain language what kind of clientele they’re bringing in.
-As of November 2019, they only boast around 142 clients and approximately 25,000 links built.
+In November 2019, they had around 142 clients and approximately 25,000 links built.

 That may seem like a decent enough number, but this business has been around for almost six years.
 In that context, the quality of services provided may leave a lot to the imagination.